ahoorab/cdk-iac/README.md

 *  microservice
 *  wordpress

-If I run the command ```./cdk-iac.sh -c synth -t BeanstalkTemplate -a wordpress -d dev``` Beanstalk will be configured with a PHP solution stack and a t2.small instance.
+If I run the command ```./cdk-iac.sh synth BeanstalkTemplate wordpress dev``` Beanstalk will be configured with a PHP solution stack and a t2.small instance.
-Running the command ```./cdk-iac.sh -c synth -t BeanstalkTemplate -a microservice -d dev``` will configured Beanstalk using a Python Solution Stack and a m5.medium instance.
+Running the command ```./cdk-iac.sh synth BeanstalkTemplate microservice dev``` will configured Beanstalk using a Python Solution Stack and a m5.medium instance.

 This means that you can define a consistent infrastructure for your mircoservices (beanstalk behind API